-- 1. Zero-emission vessels: \$20 million over two years for R&D and sea trials to meet the target of 100% zero-emission vessels in Canadian inland waters by 2030.
-[TC] - 2.
-GHG emission reduction innovation fund: \$10 million over two years towards a GHG reduction innovation fund to provide advisory and capacity-building services to assist with vessel design, retrofit and testing for windassist, solar, electrification, autonomous technology and digitalization, and hull appendages.
+- Zero-emission vessels: \$20 million over two years for R&D and sea trials to meet the target of 100% zero-emission vessels in Canadian inland waters by 2030.
+[TC] - GHG Emission Reduction Innovation Fund: \$10 million over two years to provide advisory and capacity-building services to assist with vessel design, retrofit and testing for wind-assist, solar, electrification, autonomous technology and digitalization, and hull appendages.
 [TC, NRCan] - 3.
 Alternative fuels: \$100 million over five years to ensure alternative fuels are available at Canadian ports to ensure full decarbonization of Canadian shipping before 2050.
-Consideration should only be given to alternative fuels that offer significant lifecycle GHG benefits on a well-to-wake basis, including land-use change emissions.
-Liquified natural gas, liquified petroleum gas, and other fossil fuels should be explicitly excluded.
-[TC, ECCC, INFC] - 4.
-Marine fuel carbon pricing: \$5 million over two years to develop and implement a policy instrument to explicitly include domestic shipping in the Canadian carbon pricing system.
+Consideration should only be given to alternative fuels that offer significant life-cycle GHG benefits on a well-to-wake basis, including land-use change emissions.
+Liquified natural gas, liquified petroleum gas, and other fossil fuels should be excluded.
+[TC, ECCC, HICC]

+4. Marine fuel carbon pricing: \$5 million over two years to develop and implement a policy instrument to explicitly include domestic shipping in the Canadian carbon pricing system.
 [TC, ECCC, DFO]